jowtheshiba/SwiftyLibTorrent/README.md

 ### Troubleshooting
 - **"Building for 'iOS', but linking in dylib built for 'macOS'"**
   - The CLI is macOS-only.
 Select `My Mac` destination.
-Library links to `libtorrent-rasterbar` only on macOS.
+The Swift library links to `libtorrent-rasterbar` on macOS and Linux.
 - **`'libtorrent/session.hpp' file not found`**
-  - Install Homebrew package: `brew install libtorrent-rasterbar`
+  - macOS: `brew install libtorrent-rasterbar`
-  - Ensure Xcode uses the macOS toolchain and destination `My Mac` for the CLI.
+  - Linux: `sudo apt install libtorrent-rasterbar-dev` (or `libtorrent-rasterbar2.0-dev`), and ensure `pkg-config --libs libtorrent-rasterbar` works.
 - **`'main' attribute cannot be used in a module that contains top-level code'`**
   - Use the `clt-swiftybt` scheme with `My Mac` destination.
 Clean Build Folder.
 The project uses a top-level `dispatchMain()` entry for the CLI.